The ability to jump high is one of the most important attributes for a gymnast.

 Start by mastering the barbell squat.
 That exercise alone will give you 80% of the results you will ever get from strength training in terms of jump improvements.

-You need to squat often, and you need to squat heavy: Aim for 1.5x your bodyweight with proper technique.
+You need to squat often, and you need to squat heavy: Build up to 1.5x your bodyweight for one repetition with great technique.

 With gyms popping up everywhere you shouldn’t have much trouble to hit the gym, so no excuses are valid.